not-first/glance-schema/README.md

 ```
 yaml-language-server: $schema=file://{PATH_TO_YOUR_SCHEMA.JSON}
 ```
-at the top of any `glance.yml` to test the locally generated version of the schema.
+at the top of any `glance.yml` to test the locally generated version of the schema (in vscode).

 Remove this `schema.json` file from your commit if possible, as it is built by a Github Action on push to ensure consistency.
 A locally generated schema will function the same as one generated automatically.